 Does anyone actually do this?
 Maybe, if kids are sitting right next to mom and dad when they sign up for a Snapchat account.
 Even then, they can easily create a new account when no one is looking.

 If SnapKidz is not going to be effective, so what can a parent do to make Snapchat as safe as possible for their kids?

 Help your child make the app far safer by turning off its geolocation feature called “Snapmaps.”
 This allows fellow Snapchatters to see the location of everyone on their friends’ list, any time they open the app.
 This was a fun feature when it first came out (for adults), but its potential for teens is not good, both from a safety perspective, as well as due to the fact that it directly feeds the FOMO flames.
 Kids can easily see who’s with whom, and who isn’t.
 Of course the bigger concern for parents is that if a stranger adds your child to their friends’ list, they can now see the exact location of your child.

 To guard against this, we’ve put out a video to help you turn this feature off on your child’s account:

-Before adjusting this setting, explain to your child why it’s a bad idea to have that feature turned on.
+Before adjusting this setting, explain to your child why it’s a bad idea to have the feature enabled.

-Another account setting that should be addressed is making sure people can’t contact or see their stories if they haven’t added them as friends.
-This is a really easy fix.
-Simply open up the app on their phone and make sure they are logged in to their account.
-Make sure you are on the camera screen (it opens up right to this when you launch the app).
+Another account setting that should be addressed is making sure people can’t contact or see their Stories if they haven’t added them as friends.
+This is an easy fix: Simply open the app on your child’s phone and make sure they are logged into their account.
+Make sure you are on the camera screen (it opens up to this when you launch the app).
 Put your finger on the screen and swipe up to bring up the profile settings option.

 On the top right of the screen, tap the gear icon and scroll down to “View My Story” and “Contact Me.”